-The department's philosophy is one of community caretaking.
+Public Safety’s philosophy and focus is on community care taking, or providing a safety net for the Princeton campus.
 While DPS officers respond to emergencies, monitor the flow of traffic on campus, enforce parking regulations and investigate crimes, their primary role is to serve as a helpful resource to the community.
-In keeping with its philosophy, the officers are actively engaged with members of the community through the department’s Community Relations Program that allows officers to work with various student organizations, residential colleges and athletic teams to build relationships and spread the word of crime prevention.
+Officers are actively engaged with members of the community through the department's Community Relations Program that allows officers to work with various student organizations, residential colleges and athletic teams to build relationships and help spread the word of crime prevention.

-The department subscribes to the theory that crime prevention is everyone’s job and urges all members of the University community to practice crime prevention by reporting suspicious or unusual activities, following the motto "See something.
-Say something," and by taking steps to ensure their own safety, e.g., locking dorm room doors, etc. The department publishes an Annual Security Report and Fire Safety Report that outlines steps to enhance safety and security on the Princeton University campus.
+DPS subscribes to the theory that crime prevention is everyone’s job and urges all members of the University community to report suspicious or unusual activities, following the motto "See something.
+Say something."
+DPS also encourages University community members to take steps to ensure their own safety, e.g., locking dorm room doors.
+DPS publishes an Annual Security Report and Fire Safety Report that outlines steps to enhance safety and security on the Princeton University campus.
 The report also contains information about crime statistics, a description of programs that are available to community members and what to do if you are the victim of a crime.

 University Health Services (UHS)